-SAGAL: And now the game where those who are successful at something important to try not to fail at something stupid.
+And now the game where those who are successful at something important try not to fail at something stupid.

-SAGAL: James Carville is a political consultant, a TV pundit and one-half of the most famous mixed marriage in the country along with the Republican consultant Mary Matalin.
-He is a proud graduate of LSU here in Baton Rouge.
+SAGAL: James Carville is a political consultant, a TV pundit, and one half of the most famous mixed marriage in the country along with Republican consultant Mary Matalin.
+He is a proud graduate of LSU here in Baton Rouge...

-SAGAL: Oh, yeah.
-So this whole raging Cajun thing you've got going, not an act.
+SAGAL: So this whole ragin' Cajun thing you've got going, not an act.
 You're from around here, right?

 (SOUNDBITE OF CHEERING)

-CARVILLE: Yeah, a legendary man named Potch Didia was the sheriff and he was sentenced to jail.
-He spent time in his own jail (unintelligible).
+CARVILLE: A legendary man named Potch Didier was the sheriff, and he was sentenced to jail.
+He spent time in his own jail in Avoyelles.

-SAGAL: I'm sure that makes him unusual around here only in that he was caught.
+SAGAL: I'm sure that made some unusual - around here only in that he was caught.